 Sexual abuse cases can prove difficult to prosecute, especially with no available DNA evidence.
-An inability to prosecute your abuser criminally, however, does not necessarily mean that you cannot seek financial compensation for the abuse you faced or the financial difficulties arising out of that abuse.
+However, an inability to prosecute your abuser criminally does not necessarily mean you cannot seek financial compensation for the abuse you faced or the financial difficulties arising from that abuse.

 Consider these key elements of your claim:

 - Medical expenses for any injuries you suffered.
-Sexual abuse can cause a wide range of physical injuries as well as leave you with STDs that can cause long-term medical and financial impact.
-You can calculate your medical expenses directly based on what medical bills you faced after the assault as well as by calculating the long-term financial impact of your injuries.
-Medical expenses include any actual medical expenses faced, including medical treatment for any injuries incurred during the abuse.
-You should also include compensation for counseling and therapy following your abuse.
+Sexual abuse can cause a wide range of physical injuries and leave you with STDs that cause long-term medical and financial impacts.
+You can calculate your medical expenses directly based on what medical bills you faced after the assault, and your lawyer can help you calculate the long-term financial impact of your injuries.
+Medical expenses include any medical treatment for injuries incurred during the abuse.
+You should also include compensation for counseling and therapy.

 - Lost wages.
 Following sexual abuse, you may need time off work to recover.
 In some cases, you may need medical treatment before returning to work.
-In other cases, you may need time to recover from the abuse, especially if you suffer from PTSD, depression, or anxiety.
-Some victims of sexual abuse struggle to return to work at all following an assault, especially if the assault connected to work directly.
-As a result, these victims may face lost earning potential and a need to receive more training for a different job or position.
+In other cases, you may need time to recover from the abuse, especially if you now suffer from PTSD, depression, or anxiety.
+Some victims of sexual abuse struggle to return to work at all following an assault, especially if the assault was connected to their work.
+As a result, these victims may face lost earning potential and a need to receive training for a different job or position.

 - Loss of reputation.
 When someone shares photos or videos of you online without your consent, it can cause a substantial loss of your reputation.
-Viewing those photos can change the way others view you, including the way they view you in a professional setting.
+Viewing those photos can change the way others view you in a personal or professional setting.
 Even if you take steps to remove those photos and videos as soon as possible, they can still impact your life long after the assault.
-Claiming loss of reputation can help you seek out those materials and take them down as well as provide some financial support during this difficult period of your life.
+Claiming loss of reputation can help you seek those materials and take them down, as well as provide some financial support during this difficult period of your life.

 - Humiliation.
 Sexual abuse often causes a sense of humiliation that can be hard for victims to move past.
 Many victims suffer from an ongoing sense of shame that can cause substantial, ongoing suffering in many different areas of their lives.
 While claiming compensation for that humiliation may not help you recover from it, it can provide you with funds to move forward with your life.